 Personal outdoor equipment: Avid4 Adventure will provide all outdoor equipment for all camps except single-sport mountain biking (see below).
 If a camper has their own bike and helmet, please bring it!
 We STRONGLY encourage campers to use their own bikes when possible.
-Bikes will need to be safety checked by a staff member.
-If it is deemed unsafe, then the participant will be expected to use Avid4 equipment.
+Bikes will be safety checked by a staff member and must be approved by staff before use at camp.
+If the camper's bike is not suitable for use at camp, then the participant will use Avid4 biking equipment at camp.

 For campers enrolled in a single-sport mountain biking camp, campers are strongly encouraged to bring their own bike (it should be tuned, fit child well and be appropriate for riding on dirt trails with hand brakes and wide tires).
-If a single-sport mountain biking camper needs a bike, you may rent one; please select this option during registration.
+If a single-sport mountain biking camper needs a bike, you may rent one from Avid4 Adventure; please select this option during registration.

 While at day camp, children will store their personal belongings in their backpack.
-See "Pre-Camp Guides" online for specific packing lists for overnight camps.
-Space is limited so please limit the number of items brought from home.
+See Pre-Camp Guides online for specific packing lists for overnight camps.
+Space for camper belongings is limited, so please limit the number of items brought from home.
 All items must be clearly labeled with the child's first and last name.
 Parents are asked to provide their child with the following items everyday while attending camp:

 - A backpack, sized to fit your child, that can hold all personal belongings - Clothing for any weather, including at least one warm layer (fleece jacket, etc.).
 More specifically, if rain is in the forecast, campers should have an outer waterproof layer (rain jacket or poncho that will not soak through in heavy rain), and a warm layer (not cotton because it gets cold when wet), in addition to the clothes that they wear.
 If the high for the day is 60 degrees or below, please also include a second warm layer, long pants, and a hat. - Closed toe shoes at all times!
-Please make sure shoes are appropriate for the activity (hiking shoes or boots for hiking, biking, and climbing; closed-toed water shoes or old sneakers for water days). - At least a t-shirt shoulder length top for sun protection and a towel on days the child goes kayaking, canoeing or stand up paddleboarding. - A full, non-breakable, non-leaking, one liter water bottle labeled - Hat and sunscreen (15+ SPF) with child's name clearly labeled - Rain gear (poncho/jacket) - Lunch (no refrigeration necessary and creating the minimum amount of trash which the camper will need to carry out on hiking and biking days).
-Please send a morning snack as part of your camper's packed lunch. - Extra clothes (full set) in large Ziplock - Sunglasses & Bandana (optional) - Due to local health regulations that restrict sharing items whenever feasible, PLEASE send your child (under age 8) with their labeled booster seat whenever group transportation is provided.
+Please make sure shoes are appropriate for the activity (hiking shoes or boots for hiking, biking, and climbing; closed-toed water shoes or old sneakers for water days). - At least a t-shirt shoulder length top for sun protection and a towel on days the child goes kayaking, canoeing or stand up paddleboarding. - A full, non-breakable, non-leaking, one liter water bottle labeled - Hat and sunscreen (15+ SPF) with child's name clearly labeled - Rain gear (poncho/jacket) - Lunch & snack (no refrigeration necessary and creating the minimum amount of trash which the camper will need to carry out on hiking and biking days). - Please send a morning snack as part of your camper's packed lunch. - Extra clothes (full set) in large Ziplock - Sunglasses & Bandana (optional) - Due to local health regulations that restrict sharing items whenever feasible, PLEASE send your child (under age 8) with their labeled booster seat whenever group transportation is provided.